If you want to leave a property to someone in your will in the UK, then the situation is fairly straightforward.

 You could will it to someone offering them a ‘life interest’ or for a shorter period of time and you could create a ‘trust property’ to help protect the asset, whether that is land or buildings for the benefit of the trust’s beneficiaries.

-Our recommended online will writing service
+Our recommended online will writing services

-We recommend Beyond because they offer:
+We recommend these services because they offer:

 - A friendly and cost-effective way of creating a legally binding will